Analyzing Personal and Corporate Financial Statements and Tax Returns

 - Review of personal and corporate tax returns and how they relate to each other through a case study

-- Review of key tax schedules including schedules C, D, E, K-1 and others
+- Review of key tax schedules including Schedules C, D, E, K-1

-We will only offer this course in Northern California on April 9 and 10 at the Renaissance ClubSport Hotel in Walnut Creek.
+We will offer this course on April 9 and 10, at the Renaissance ClubSport Hotel in Walnut Creek.